 Soft spots on walls and floors can reveal underlying water damage.
 When materials like drywall absorb water, they lose strength and become tender.

 Walking across a floor and noticing spongy sections indicates that water has compromised structural integrity.
-This softening suggests potential subfloor damage, needing immediate attention.
+This softening indicates potential subfloor damage and requires immediate attention.

 Warping, often seen as bulges or ripples, may appear on wood surfaces.
-These deformities occur when materials swell and contract, responding to fluctuating moisture levels.
+These deformities occur when materials swell and contract in response to fluctuating moisture levels.

 Mold or Mildew Smell

-A persistent mold or mildew smell indicates water damage might already be advanced.
+A persistent mold or mildew odor may indicate that water damage is already advanced.
 Mold thrives in damp, poorly ventilated environments, especially where water lingers.

 Identifying this odor early can help locate hidden leaks or unseen water problems.
 Prompt investigation and remediation can prevent health complications and further structural damage.